dev-afolabi/WemaAccessment/README.md

 # WemaAccessment
 This project is a solution for onboarding new customers

-# Setup
-This project runs on .net5
+# How to run the project.

-Clone the project and run with visual studio.
+Clone the project

+Change directory into the cloned folder

+Open the solution file in visual studio and run.

+Database server used is SQLServer(localdb).

+# Frameworks and libraries used include
+.NET5

+ASP.NET CORE 5

+Entity framwork

+Automapper

+FluentValidation

+SwashBuckle(Open Api)